 Language courses meet for 26-182 contact hours/2-12 credits; elective courses meet for 26-40 contact hours/2-3 credits per semester.
 You may earn 12-18 credits (up to 260 contact hours) per semester and 24-36 credits (up to 530 contact hours) per academic year.
 Language courses meet 4-5 days per week; elective courses meet once per week.

-You'll take a language placement exam before you arrive in Aix and a brief oral placement exam once you arrive in Aix.
+You'll take a written and oral language placement exam before you arrive in Aix.
 Based on the results, you'll be placed in a language class and select electives at your particular language level.
-It is in your best interest to have multiple alternativecourses approved by your home university prior to your departure due to course availabilities.
+It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 To ensure that you receive credit for the language level you place into, have your home school pre-approve courses at several levels before you leave for France.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.

 The host institution has offered the following courses in the past.
 Please note that course listings may not be finalized until the start of the term; we’ll post an updated list when the host institution finalizes its offerings.

 *Courses with an asterisk indicate that the course has been associated with multiple subject areas.

 Please click on the course title to view additional subject areas and detailed course information.